 Then wait for the right weather conditions (freezing cold, but no snow) before you fill up your rink with water.
-If you are not much of a handyman, a backyard ice rink kit can come in handy.
-It comes with all the materials and instructions needed, so you just need to set it up.
+If you are not much of a handyman, an ice rink kit can come in handy.
+It comes with all the necessary materials and instructions, so you just need to set it up.

 A refrigerated rink can extend your winter season slightly and is fun to skate on, but you will need a very thick wallet!